 Walk to Mount Royal Summit

-Several walking paths and Olmsted Road lead to parc du Mont-Royal (Mount Royal Park) at the summit of Mont Royal.
-Walking to the summit of Mont Royal is a gentle grade 6 - 7 km, approximately 45 min walk.
+Several walking paths and Olmsted Road lead to parc du Mont-Royal (Mount Royal Park).
+Walking to the summit of Mont Royal is about a 45-minute walk.
 Mount Royal is clearly visible from anywhere in downtown Montreal, so if you head up almost any hill and you’ll eventually run into one of these paths.

 Continue to 5 of 7 below.

-- Head up Peel Street and choose from a meandering path known as the “serpentine” road or a more direct route.
+- Walk up Peel Street and choose from a meandering path known as the “serpentine” road or a more direct route.

 - Meet up with Olmsted Road via Park Ave.
 (Avenue du Parc) at the corner of Rachel